scalabli/quo/README.md

 ## Donate🎁

-In order to for us to maintain this project and grow our community of contributors, `please consider donating today` [Donate](https://www.paypal.com/donate?hosted_button_id=KP893BC2EKK54)
+In order to for us to maintain this project and grow our community of contributors.
+[Donate](https://www.paypal.com/donate?hosted_button_id=KP893BC2EKK54)